Frequently Asked Questions

 Q4.
 What are the Articles of Incorporation?

 A4.
 When you establish a KK in Japan, a notary public must certify the company’s Articles of Incorporation.
 The Articles establish the company’s basic information such as the company name, address, business nature/items, and representatives.
 Currently if you do this certification electronically, there is no need to pay the stamp duty of 40,000 yen typically charged.

 Q5.
 Do you have to deposit and keep the equity money in the bank when establishing a company until the company registration is complete?

 A5.
 No, you are free to withdraw your equity funds you deposited and use them for business affairs before the company registration is complete.

 Q6.
 In what situations is it required to make reports or notifications under the Foreign Exchange and Foreign Trade Act?

 A6.
-If you are setting up a new company or just a branch office, under the Foreign Exchange and Foreign Trade Act (FEFT Act), if you use a Japanese bank you have an obligation to send certain notifications to the Ministry of Finance and the Ministry of the industry your company is involved in.
+If you are setting up a new company/Branch in Japan, you have an obligation to send certain notifications to the Ministry of Finance and the Ministry of the industry your company is involved in, pursuant to the Foreign Exchange and Foreign Trade Act (FEFT Act).
 These reports differ depending on what kind of company:

 ＜For newly established companies＞

 For some industries pre-notifications are required to be sent.
 For others post-reports are enough.

 For some industries pre-notifications are required to be sent.
 For others reports are not required.